NIhal964/football-leagues/README.md

-Hii this a repo which tells you about teams i  top 5 football leagues
+Hii this a repo which tells you about teams that play in  top 5 football leagues